AICAP Flap: Inner Breast Reconstruction After Lumpectomy

-When breast cancer occurs in the inner (medial) portion of the breast, lumpectomy can leave a noticeable defect that is particularly challenging to reconstruct.
-Unlike tumors in the outer breast, where techniques like the LICAP flap offer excellent solutions, medial defects have historically had fewer reliable reconstruction options.
-The AICAP flap — Anterior Intercostal Artery Perforator flap — changes this picture entirely, offering women a specialized technique designed specifically for inner breast reconstruction after lumpectomy.
+When breast cancer is in the inner (medial) part of the breast, a lumpectomy can leave a clear dent that is hard to repair.
+For tumours in the outer breast, techniques like the LICAP flap work very well.
+But inner-breast dents have long had fewer reliable options.
+The AICAP flap — short for Anterior Intercostal Artery Perforator flap — changes that.
+It is a technique made specifically to rebuild the inner breast after a lumpectomy.

 What Is the AICAP Flap?

-The AICAP flap (Anterior Intercostal Artery Perforator flap) is an oncoplastic volume replacement technique that uses tissue from the anterior chest wall — specifically the skin and fat below the breast crease (inframammary fold) — to fill the cavity created by tumor removal in the inner portion of the breast.
-The flap receives its blood supply through perforating vessels from the intercostal arteries, which run between the ribs along the front of the chest.
+The AICAP flap is an oncoplastic technique (combining cancer removal with reshaping the breast in one operation) that replaces lost volume.
+It uses tissue from the front of the chest wall — the skin and fat just below the crease under the breast — to fill the gap left when a tumour is removed from the inner breast.
+The flap gets its blood supply from small vessels (perforators) that branch off the intercostal arteries, which run between the ribs along the front of the chest.

-This technique belongs to the family of local perforator flaps, alongside the better-known LICAP (Lateral Intercostal Artery Perforator) flap for lateral defects and the TDAP (Thoracodorsal Artery Perforator) flap for upper-outer defects.
-While these sister techniques address lateral and posterior breast regions, the AICAP flap specifically targets the medial breast — the area closest to the sternum — where other flap options have limited reach.
+This technique is part of a family of local perforator flaps.
+The better-known LICAP (Lateral Intercostal Artery Perforator) flap handles outer-side dents, and the TDAP (Thoracodorsal Artery Perforator) flap handles upper-outer dents.
+While those sister techniques cover the side and back of the breast, the AICAP flap is aimed at the inner breast — the area closest to the breastbone — where the other flaps have limited reach.

 How Does the Procedure Work?

-The AICAP flap procedure is performed in conjunction with the lumpectomy, typically as a single-stage oncoplastic operation.
-Here is how the process unfolds:
+The AICAP flap is done together with the lumpectomy, usually as a single oncoplastic operation.
+Here is how it goes:

-First, the oncological surgeon removes the tumor from the medial breast with clear margins.
-This creates a cavity in the inner portion of the breast that, if left unfilled, would cause a visible dent or asymmetry.
+First, the cancer surgeon removes the tumour from the inner breast, with a clear margin.
+This leaves a gap in the inner breast that, if not filled, would cause a visible dent or unevenness.

-Next, the plastic surgeon designs the AICAP flap on the anterior chest wall, typically in the area below and medial to the breast crease.
-Using preoperative imaging such as CT angiography or Doppler ultrasound mapping, the surgeon identifies the strongest perforating vessels from the anterior intercostal arteries.
-The flap — consisting of skin and subcutaneous fat — is carefully dissected while preserving these critical blood vessels.
+Next, the plastic surgeon designs the AICAP flap on the front of the chest wall, usually just below and toward the middle of the breast crease.
+Using a scan beforehand (CT angiography or a small handheld ultrasound called a Doppler), the surgeon finds the strongest feeding vessels from the anterior intercostal arteries.
+The flap — skin and the fat under it — is then carefully freed, while these key vessels are kept intact.

-The prepared flap is then rotated into the lumpectomy cavity, filling the defect with well-vascularized tissue that closely matches the texture and quality of breast tissue.
-Because the flap remains connected to its blood supply through the perforator vessels, no microsurgical vessel reconnection is needed — making this a technically reliable procedure with consistent results.
+The prepared flap is rotated into the lumpectomy gap, filling it with healthy tissue that closely matches the texture of breast tissue.
+Because the flap stays joined to its blood supply through the perforator vessels, there is no need to reconnect any vessels under a microscope.
+This makes it a reliable procedure with consistent results.

-Finally, both the donor site and the breast are closed, and the surgeon carefully shapes the breast to achieve optimal symmetry.
-The resulting scar at the donor site is typically hidden in or near the inframammary fold.
+Finally, both the donor site and the breast are closed, and the surgeon shapes the breast for the best balance.
+The scar at the donor site is usually hidden in or near the crease under the breast.

 Benefits of the AICAP Flap

-The AICAP flap offers several important advantages for women with medial breast tumors.
-The tissue from the anterior chest wall provides an excellent match in texture and thickness to native breast tissue, creating natural-looking and natural-feeling results.
-Because the technique uses a perforator-based approach, no important muscles are sacrificed during the procedure, which means minimal impact on chest wall function and faster recovery.
+The AICAP flap has several important advantages for women with inner-breast tumours.
+The tissue from the front of the chest is an excellent match for natural breast tissue in texture and thickness, so the result looks and feels natural.
+Because it is a perforator-based technique, no important muscle is removed.
+That means little effect on chest-wall function and a faster recovery.

-The procedure brings healthy, non-irradiated tissue into the breast, which is particularly valuable for women who will undergo radiation therapy after surgery.
-The flap provides substantial volume restoration, allowing correction of significant defects without reducing the opposite breast.
-Additionally, since the donor site scar is hidden near the breast crease, the cosmetic outcome is often excellent.
+The procedure brings healthy, non-radiated tissue into the breast, which is especially valuable for women who will have radiation after surgery.
+The flap restores a good amount of volume, so a large dent can be corrected without reducing the other breast.
+And because the donor scar is hidden near the breast crease, the cosmetic result is often excellent.

 Recovery and What to Expect

-Recovery after an AICAP flap procedure is generally comparable to other local perforator flap techniques.
-Most patients stay in the hospital for one to two nights.
-During the first two weeks, you should expect some swelling, bruising, and discomfort at both the breast and the donor site.
-Pain is typically well-managed with standard medication.
+Recovery after an AICAP flap is much like other local perforator flap techniques.
+Most patients stay in hospital for one to two nights.
+In the first two weeks, expect some swelling, bruising, and soreness at both the breast and the donor site.
+Pain is usually well managed with standard medication.

-Most women return to light daily activities within one to two weeks and resume work within two to four weeks, depending on the physical demands of their job.
-Full recovery, including return to exercise and strenuous activities, typically takes about six to eight weeks.
-Your surgeon will monitor flap viability closely during the initial recovery period.
+Most women return to light daily activities within one to two weeks, and to work within two to four weeks, depending on how physical their job is.
+Full recovery, including exercise and demanding activity, usually takes about six to eight weeks.
+Your surgeon will keep a close eye on the flap during the early recovery.

-If radiation therapy is part of your treatment plan, it can typically proceed on schedule after adequate healing, usually about four to six weeks post-surgery.
-The healthy, well-vascularized tissue brought in by the AICAP flap tends to tolerate radiation better than tissue that has been simply rearranged.
+If radiation is part of your plan, it can usually go ahead on schedule once you have healed, often about four to six weeks after surgery.
+The healthy, well-supplied tissue brought in by the AICAP flap tends to handle radiation better than tissue that has simply been rearranged.

 Who Is a Good Candidate?

-The AICAP flap is particularly well-suited for women with tumors in the medial (inner) portion of the breast who are undergoing breast-conserving surgery (lumpectomy).
-Ideal candidates include women with small to moderate-sized breasts where simple tissue rearrangement would not provide sufficient volume replacement, women who prefer to maintain their natural breast size rather than undergoing reduction of the opposite breast, and patients whose tumor location in the inner breast makes other flap options like the LICAP or TDAP less suitable.
+The AICAP flap suits women with tumours in the inner part of the breast who are having breast-conserving surgery (a lumpectomy).
+Ideal candidates include women with small to medium breasts, where simply rearranging tissue would not replace enough volume; women who want to keep their natural breast size, rather than reducing the other breast; and patients whose tumour sits in the inner breast, where options like the LICAP or TDAP are less suitable.

-The procedure also works well for secondary reconstruction — correcting deformities that developed after a previous lumpectomy, with or without radiation.
-Your plastic surgeon will evaluate your individual anatomy, tumor location, and available tissue to determine if the AICAP flap is the optimal choice for your situation.
+The procedure also works well for secondary reconstruction — correcting a dent that formed after an earlier lumpectomy, with or without radiation.
+Your plastic surgeon will look at your anatomy, the tumour’s place, and the tissue you have to decide whether the AICAP flap is the best choice for you.

 Frequently Asked Questions